SomeBottle/PicVid/README.md

     alert('你的浏览器自带支持m3u8，如果无法播放请发issue\nYour browser natively support m3u8 playing, create issue if it doesn\'t work.');
   }
 ```
-In this way,your video is available in almost all of the main stream web browser.When it comes to deal with m3u8 file,you can upload it to any of the file storages because it is in small file size.
+In this way, your video is available in almost all of the main stream web browser.

 ### Additional notice

-* Due to the [security policy](https://github.com/google/shaka-player/issues/2227) of the web browser , you won't able to play **disguised videos with ```EXT-X-BYTERANGE``` options in the generated m3u8 file** if the picbed has a restriction on CORS policy.
+* Due to the [security policy](https://github.com/google/shaka-player/issues/2227) of the web browser , you won't able to play **disguised videos** if the picbed has a restriction on **CORS policy**.
-* With ```EXT-X-BYTERANGE``` option , you can use whatever picture you like as disguise.

 ## Special thanks
 * **Shota** for feedbacking the problem in Safari.